 The idea is that when addicts no longer get a rush from cocaine, they’ll stop using it….

 Bleak as her story is, Larson is one of the rare lucky ones.
 Of the roughly 23.9 million Americans who have used illegal drugs , 105 die every day of an overdose .
 Now, researchers want to make sobriety more attainable — with vaccines.
-Weill Cornell Medical College reported last May that an experimental vaccine triggers the immune system to “attack” cocaine in primates , preventing it from reaching the brain and producing its euphoric high.
-A human trial is already planned for the end of this year.
+Weill Cornell Medical College reported in 2013 that an experimental vaccine triggers the immune system to “attack” cocaine in primates , preventing it from reaching the brain and producing its euphoric high.
+A human trial is already in the works.
 The idea is that when addicts no longer get a rush from cocaine, they’ll stop using it, making relapse far less likely.

-A vaccine “could be used for any addictive molecule,” said study leader and physician Roger Crystal, whose group is also developing a nicotine vaccine.
+A vaccine “could be used for any addictive molecule,” said study leader and physician Ronald Crystal, whose group is also developing a nicotine vaccine.
 Other researchers are working on vaccines to block the effects of phencyclidine (PCP), as well as opioids like heroin, methamphetamine and the prescription pain medication fentanyl.
 The opioid epidemic has only continued to wreak havoc on families and communities in the U.S., with the Centers for Disease Control and Prevention estimating that an opioid overdose kills 91 Americans every day.